bluemarker-be/n8n-nodes-whereby/README.md

 1. Get your Whereby API key from [Whereby Developer Dashboard](https://whereby.dev)
 2. In n8n, create a new "Whereby API" credential
-3. Enter your API key (Bearer token)
+3. Enter your API key

 ## API Reference